A BEGINNER’S GUIDE TO WEB DESIGNING

-Well, you are a fresh graduate and decided to get into web design and development business.
+Well, you are a fresh graduate and decided to get into the web design and development business.
 Luckily, you get a client’s call who needs a website for his business.
 You agreed to the terms and now you want to know where to start from?

 What is web designing?

-Web designing is a broad term, most people might make it confused with graphic designing, which in reality is one component of web designing process.
+Web designing is a broad term, most people might make it confused with graphic designing, which in reality is one component of the web designing process.
 When you are asked about web designing, it refers to all the processes that are included to plan, implement and manage websites.
-Some of these processes include web architecture, structure, navigations, design, aesthetics, layouts, user interface, fonts, contrasts, icons and much more.
+Some of these processes include web architecture, structure, navigations, design, aesthetics, layouts, user interface, fonts, contrasts, icons, and much more.

 See, it’s a long and complicated process and only when you are able to bring all these elements into perfect balance and harmony with each other, then only you will be able to come up with an aesthetically pleasing and high functionality website.

-How to design website?
+How to design a website?